-In the realm of web development, there’s a constant comparison between different tools and platforms.
-Two such popular platforms that we’ll be comparing in this article are the Adobe ColdFusion and Dreamweaver.
+In web development, different tools and platforms are often compared.
+Two popular ones we’ll look at here are Adobe ColdFusion and Dreamweaver.

 TL;DR